FredericaY/sumo-selfplay-rl/README.md

 ## Project Status

-The project has passed the initial integration milestone.
+The project has passed the integration milestone and is now in final-report / demonstration form.

 Implemented and verified: